 - Museums visits

 - Steam railways

 Advice on driving school minibuses (GOV.UK)

 This is non-statutory advice jointly produced by the Department for Education (DfE), the Department for Transport (DfT) and the Association of Chief Police Officers (ACPO) on driving licence entitlement when driving a school minibus

 Health and safety guidance in horse riding establishments (CIEH website)

 Chartered Institute of Environmental Health (CIEH) December 2015.

-Preventing or controlling ill health from animal contact at visitor attractions - Industry code of practice (HSE website)
+Preventing or controlling ill health from animal contact at visitor attractions- industry code of pactice (hse.gov.uk)

 Health and safety adviser schools

 Tel: 020 8825 7287 / Mob: 07568 130 165